duduxico-dungeonmite/fedora-update/README.md

 # fedora-update
 Fedora equivalent of "arch-update"!

-# RUST PORT IN DEVELOPMENT.
+# RUST PORT IN DEVELOPMENT!
+Contributions on the `rust_port` branch are more than welcome!
-## If you are intrested in downloading fedora-update, PLEASE install the Bash (vibe coded) version first.

 "fedora-update" is basically something akin to "arch-update" from Arch Linux, but you guessed it: for Fedora!